DaWe1992/Applied_ML_Fundamentals/README.md

 ## Lecture Contents 📜

-The following topics / algorithms will be covered by the lecture:
+The following topics / algorithms will be covered in the lecture:

 1. **Introduction to machine learning** ([click here](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/01_slides/01_intro_ml.pdf))
     * Motivation and applications